Joe W. Davis Stadium: Baseball

-In 2014, the Stars were sold to an ownership group with the intent of relocating the franchise to Biloxi, Mississippi at the end of the season.
+In 2014, the Stars were sold to an ownership group with the intent of relocating the franchise to Biloxi, Mississippi, at the end of the season.
 The sale followed years of failed attempts to secure a new ballpark for the team in Huntsville.
-However, due to construction delays preventing the new Biloxi stadium from being completed in time for the Southern League's 2015 opening day, and because the franchise was still operating under a lease to use Joe Davis Stadium, the newly christened Biloxi Shuckers was forced to play 15 of its first 25 scheduled home games in Huntsville, with attendance often in the triple digits only, and sometimes lower than that, as most locals had no interest at all in watching their former beloved home team play a makeshift, lame-duck season.
-(The remaining ten home games were played with Biloxi acting as the home team on its opponents' home fields.)
+However, due to construction delays preventing the new Biloxi stadium from being completed in time for the Southern League's 2015 opening day, and because the franchise was still operating under a lease to use Joe Davis Stadium, the newly christened Biloxi Shuckers were forced to play 15 of its first 25 scheduled home games in Huntsville, with sparse attendance.
+(The remaining ten home games were played with Biloxi acting as the home team and batting second on its opponents' home fields.)

-The final game at Joe Davis Stadium was played on May 25, 2015 – a 7-2 rain-shortened win for the Shuckers over the Barons, marking an end to 31 seasons of minor league baseball in Huntsville.
-As things turned out, happily for local fans, it would be only a five-year interregnum between the Stars'/Shuckers' departure and the arrival of another Southern League team in North Alabama, the former Mobile BayBears, which played at the opposite end of the state.
-The BayBears, under new ownership, took the name Rocket City Trash Pandas and began play at the newly constructed Toyota Field in Madison, west of Huntsville along Interstate 565, in 2021.
-The Trash Pandas were set to begin play in 2020, but had to cancel the season, in concord with the rest of minor league baseball that year, due to the COVID-19 pandemic.
-The Southern League was reorganized in 2021 as Double-A South, a placeholder name.

-Soon after the last Stars/Shuckers game, the Huntsville city administrator said that the stadium would be razed later in 2015, but its fate was still being debated in May 2018.
+On May 25, 2015, the final baseball game at Joe Davis Stadium was played, a 7–2 rain-shortened win for the Shuckers over the Barons, marking an end to 31 seasons of minor league baseball in Huntsville.
+Soon after, the Huntsville city administrator said that the stadium would be razed later in 2015, but its fate was still being debated in May 2018.

 In November 2019, the City of Huntsville began implementing plans to renovate the stadium into a multi-use facility, awarding an architectural contract for the design and construction documents needed to put the project out for bid.

-On July 12, 2022, it was announced that upon completion of renovations, the stadium will host the MLS Next Pro affiliate team for Major League Soccer's Nashville SC.
-On November 9, 2022, the name of the team was announced as Huntsville City FC.
+Southern League baseball eventually would return to the Huntsville market in the form of the Rocket City Trash Pandas, which began play at the newly-constructed Toyota Field in Madison, Alabama in 2021.